William Buchanan (locomotive designer): Mid life and career

+Buchanan designed and named the New York Central and Hudson River Railroad locomotive No. 999 engine in 1893.
+The locomotive pulled the New York state express train of vehicles on a test run from Rochester, New York, to Buffalo, New York on May 9, 1893.

 As well as his work on the 999 locomotive, Buchanan redesigned and improved existing locomotives for heavy duty freight with many of his designs for enormous train locomotives adopted by other railroad companies.

 Later life and death

 Buchanan retired from the railroad business in 1899 after working for the New York Central since 1847.
-He died at his home at South Norwalk, Connecticut, on January 20, 1910.
+He died at South Norwalk, Connecticut, on January 20, 1910.